 (e) Unclaimed veteran remains will be under the jurisdiction of the VRC assigned to the county where remains are physically present.
 At no time will a VRC be responsible for adjudicating a cremated remain that is not physically located within the assigned county.

 (2) Counties should establish an audit program to validate VRC cremains lists to ensure accountability of all funeral establishment stored eligible decedents cremains.
+I’m not so sure about this one.
+Is this suggesting that the funeral establishment open its doors to the VRC, and then open them again for a follow up audit?
+It seems that the accountability to be validated is on the activities of the VRC.
+The way this is written it sounds like there’s a burden on the funeral establishment to prove that the VRC fulfilled their mandate.

+Agree with your comments here.
+Additionally, as this is a Veterans’ program, shouldn’t the ODVA be the one conducting the audit?
+I could see some accountability issues here – Funeral homes are accountable to the OMCB, and the VRC is accountable to ODVA (county).
+If a funeral home does not comply, what happens?
+Is OMCB brought in?
+They would be the funeral home governing authority.

 274-33-40